The Route to Paper(less) Inspections - Not a Very Difficult Journey!

 Once the digital forms were embedded, the company wanted keep track of their work order status, based on which forms had been completed.

-We built a custom interactive work tracker dashboard which they use alongside their field form submissions.
+We built a custom interactive work tracker dashboard which the company can use alongside their field form submissions.
 It updates itself automatically during the day and as forms are completed the traffic lights turn green until the completed work order turns green.
 A simple but effective way to keep an eye on things during the day without a lot of digging and chasing.

 Who are we, and how can we help further?